 Ask three references to provide a concise statement concerning your musical ability, diligence as a student, potential for future development and any other information that may be pertinent to our consideration of your application.
 Avoid recommendations from those who know you too well to be unbiased—family members, for instance.
 If possible, these letters should come from references who know your work as a musician.

-Bassoon, clarinet, classical guitar, flute, jazz guitar, piano, viola, violin and voice applicants to the Bachelor of Arts in Music degree (excluding Composition emphasis) and the Bachelor of Music degrees in Performance, Music Studies and Jazz must submit a video prescreen recording to be considered for an audition.
+Only bassoon, clarinet, classical guitar, flute, jazz guitar, piano, viola, violin and voice applicants applying for the Bachelor of Arts in Music degree (excluding Composition emphasis) and the Bachelor of Music degrees in Performance, Music Studies and Jazz must submit a video prescreen recording to be considered for an audition.
 View prescreen repertoire requirements online.